 \end{definition} In a conjunction $\varphi\wedge\varphi'$, one of $\varphi$ or $\varphi'$ could actually be an arbitrary LTL formula.

 One can easily check that flat formul\ae\ define languages of infinite words with bounded sets of finite prefixes, and we obtain: \begin{corollary} Let $\mathcal{S}=\tup{S,s_0,2^{\mathrm{AP}},\rightarrow,\leq}$ be an $\infty$-effective cd-WSTS, and $\varphi$ a co-flat LTL formula on the set $\mathrm{AP}$ of atomic propositions.
-It is decidable whether $\mathcal{S}\models\varphi$. \end{corollary} Extensions of Corollary~\ref{corflatltl} to less restrictive LTL fragments are possible, but lead to rather unnatural conditions on the shape of formul\ae.
+It is decidable whether $\mathcal{S}\models\varphi$. \end{corollary} Extensions of \autoref{corflatltl} to less restrictive LTL fragments seem possible, but our ideas thus far lead to rather unnatural conditions on the shape of formul\ae.